lab1092/blender-manual_ja/manual/data_system/files/open.rst

 Using the File Browser and Folder Navigation
 ============================================

 To load a Blender file from disk, press :kbd:`F1`.
-The :guilabel:`File Browser` window, as shown above, will open.
+The *File Browser* window, as shown above, will open.

-The upper text box displays the current directory path, and the lower text box contains the selected filename. :kbd:`P` (or the :guilabel:`P` button) moves you up to the parent directory.
+The upper text box displays the current directory path, and the lower text box contains the selected filename. :kbd:`P` (or the *P* button) moves you up to the parent directory.

 The + and - buttons allow you to cycle through numbered files by increasing or decreasing the number at the end of the file name.

-Click on a folder to go inside of it, or click on a file then press the :guilabel:`Open Blender File` to open it
+Click on a folder to go inside of it, or click on a file then press the *Open Blender File* to open it

-Clicking :guilabel:`Cancel` will close the file browser window and return to the program.
+Clicking *Cancel* will close the file browser window and return to the program.

 Side Panel
 ==========

 The panel on the left displays different ways to find files and several options.
-To load a file, select it with :kbd:`lmb` and then press :kbd:`enter`, or click the :guilabel:`Open File` button.
+To load a file, select it with :kbd:`LMB` and then press :kbd:`Enter`, or click the *Open File* button.
-A file can also be loaded by simply clicking :kbd:`mmb` over its name.
+A file can also be loaded by simply clicking :kbd:`MMB` over its name.

 System